Rays vs. Reds: Betting Trends, Records ATS, Home/Road Splits

 Rays Betting Records & Stats

-- The Rays have been favored on the moneyline 16 total times this season.
-They've gone 14-2 in those games.
+- The Rays have won 15 of the 17 games they were listed as the moneyline favorite this season (88.2%).

-- When it has played as moneyline favorites with odds of -115 or shorter, Tampa Bay has a 14-2 record (winning 87.5% of its games).
+- Tampa Bay has played seven times as moneyline favorites with odds of -225 or shorter, and won in each game.

-- Based on this contest's moneyline, the Rays' implied win probability is 53.5%.
+- Based on this game's moneyline, the Rays have an implied win probability of 69.2%.

-- Tampa Bay has combined with opponents to hit the over on the total 10 times this season for a 10-5-2 record against the over/under.
+- Tampa Bay has played in 18 games with a set over/under, and have combined with its opponents to go over the total 11 times (11-5-2).

-- The Rays have covered the spread in all three games they have played with a set run line.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.